Peters v. Twist Bioscience Corporation et al | Law.com Radar

-Synthetic DNA manufacturer Twist Bioscience and its top officers were hit with a securities class action on Monday in California Northern District Court.
-The suit, brought by Kessler Topaz Meltzer & Check, accuses the defendants of overstating the value of the company's DNA chip technology and operating a Ponzi-like scheme to 'create the illusion of growth.'
+Kessler Topaz Meltzer & Check filed a securities class action Monday in California Northern District Court against Twist Bioscience Corporation, a biotechnology company that manufactures synthetic DNA and DNA products.
+The suit accuses the defendants of filing materially false and/or misleading statements, as well as failing to disclose material adverse facts, about the company’s business and operations.
 Counsel have not yet appeared for the defendants.
-The case is 3:22-cv-08168, Peters v.
-Twist Bioscience Corp. et al.
+The case is 5:22-cv-08168, Peters v.
+Twist Bioscience Corporation et al.

 Biotech & Pharmaceuticals